Emperor dragonfly: Behaviour

 They frequently fly high up into the sky in search of prey, which includes butterflies, other odonata and tadpoles.
 If their hunt is successful, they eat their smaller prey while flying.
 The dragonflies breed in a variety of aquatic habitats from large ponds to dikes and slow-moving rivers, but require a plentiful supply of vegetation in the water.
 They do sometimes breed in brackish water.
 The females lay the eggs into plants such as pondweed, and always lay alone.
 The aquatic larvae are very aggressive and are likely to influence the native species composition of freshwater ecosystems they arrive in.
 The larvae are also very large–around 46 mm.
 The adult male is highly territorial, and difficult to approach.

 Conservation

 Emperor dragonflies are assessed as a least-concern species by the IUCN.
-The species has widespread and has a stable population.
+The species is widespread and has a stable population.

-Mitochrondrial genome
+Mitochondrial genome

 The mitogenome of the emperor dragonfly is the longest of all known dragonfly sequences.
 It has 16,087 base pairs.
 For comparison, the human mitogenome has 16,569 bp and the closely related dragonfly Anax parthenope has 15,366.